 Best of all, with just a few sentences of copy and little design required, it’s easy and quick to implement, so you can make an immediate impact.

 Be sure to pay special attention to repeat shoppers.
-After all, Adobe found that on average, returning customers spend 5x as much as first-time buyers.
+After all, Adobe reports that a 5% increase in customer retention can boost overall profits by 25%.

 Cocokind caters to customers after they place their first order by sending this email two months later: